Embed This Data

 - FDI Inflow:

-Armenia’s economic freedom score is 68.9, making its economy the 41st freest in the 2014 Index.
-Its overall score has declined by 0.5 point from last year, primarily due to combined deteriorations in investment freedom, business freedom, and fiscal freedom.
-Armenia is ranked 18th among the 43 countries in the Europe region, and its score is above the world and regional averages.
+Armenia’s economic freedom score is 67.1, making its economy the 52nd freest in the 2015 Index.
+Its overall score has declined by 1.8 points from last year, reflecting considerable deterioration in property rights, labor freedom, and monetary freedom.
+This decline was the eighth-largest in the 2015 Index.
+Armenia is ranked 23rd among the 43 countries in the Europe region, and its score puts it above the world and regional averages.

-Armenia achieved independence from the Soviet Union in 1991.
-A cease-fire in its 24-year dispute with Azerbaijan over the Nagorno–Karabakh region has been in effect since 1994, but minor hostilities continue, and Armenia’s borders with Azerbaijan and Turkey remain closed.
-President Serzh Sargsyan of the center-right Republican Party won re-election to a second five-year term in 2013.
+President Serzh Sargsyan of the center-right Republican Party won a second five-year term in 2013.
+A cease-fire in Armenia’s 24-year dispute with Azerbaijan over the Nagorno–Karabakh region has been in effect since 1994, but minor hostilities continue.
 The economy relies on manufacturing, services, remittances, and agriculture.
-After a brief downturn in 2009, GDP growth resumed in 2010.
-The eurozone financial crisis remains a drag on the economy.
-The government, which relies heavily on loans from the World Bank, the International Monetary Fund, the Asian Development Bank, and Russia, as well as remittances from the diaspora, is running a modest budget deficit.
+Armenia announced in September 2013 that it was suspending an association agreement with the European Union and would seek membership in the Russian-backed Eurasian Economic Union.
+The eurozone financial crisis and the sluggish Russian economy are drags on growth, and unemployment is high.
+The government relies heavily on loans from the World Bank, the International Monetary Fund, the Asian Development Bank, and Russia.
+Armenia is running a modest budget deficit.

-The top individual tax rate has risen to 26 percent, and the top corporate tax rate remains at 20 percent.
-Other taxes include a value-added tax (VAT) and an excise tax.
-The overall tax burden is 16.7 percent of domestic income.
-Government spending is 25 percent of domestic income, and public debt is equivalent to about 40 percent of the domestic economy.
-The government hopes to narrow the deficit with a large increase in tax revenue.
+Armenia’s individual income tax rate is 26 percent, and its corporate tax rate is 20 percent.
+Other taxes include a value-added tax and an excise tax.
+The overall tax burden equals 22 percent of the domestic economy.
+Government expenditures equal about 24 percent of gross domestic income, and public debt reached a level equal to about 42 percent of the domestic economy in the most recent year.

-The regulatory framework is relatively efficient, and a broad simplification of business procedures has encouraged regulatory efficiency.
-The minimum capital requirement for starting a business has been eliminated, and bankruptcy procedures have been modernized.
+Several business reforms have been implemented in recent years.
+The minimum capital requirement for establishing a business has been eliminated, licensing requirements have been reduced, and the bankruptcy procedure has been modernized.
 The non-salary cost of labor is moderate, but the informal labor market is sizable.
-State subsidies distort prices in such sectors as public transportation, electricity, and gas.
+Increased government subsidies distort prices in such sectors as public transportation, electricity, and gas.